 The process for dental crowns typically takes place over multiple visits.
 The first visit will include a comprehensive examination where the entire oral system is evaluated including the mouth, gums, teeth, jaw joints and muscles.
 Using digital x-rays, digital impressions and other diagnostic imaging, Dr. Cain will plan your treatment with dental crowns.
 A temporary dental crown may be placed while the permanent restoration is being created.
 A sophisticated dental laboratory will fabricate the dental crown to fit perfectly in your mouth and match the natural teeth.
 The permanent dental crown will be secured into place and gently polished.

 Dr. Cain serves as a general, cosmetic and restorative dentist to patients in the Knoxville, TN area.
 Schedule a consultation to learn more about how restorative and cosmetic dental care can restore your smile.
-Contact our dental care team to schedule your visit to our Knoxville dentist office, or you can request an appointment online.
+Contact our dental care team to schedule your next visit to Today’s Dentistry, or you can request an appointment online.